 Clearly articulating the multitude of directives and shifting goals and priorities across teams is essential for ensuring all targets are hit and mistakes are caught and corrected early.
 Misunderstandings at any point in the development process can have knock-on effects that impact the entire project.

-Old standby team communication methods like meetings and whiteboard presentations still have their place, but harnessing the power of software solutions like the Jama Product Development Platform will streamline the process and connect your entire team, looping in all stakeholders to key decisions and big changes in real-time.
+Old standby team communication methods like meetings and whiteboard presentations still have their place, but harnessing the power of software solutions like the Jama Connect will streamline the process and link your entire team, looping in all stakeholders to key decisions and big changes in real-time.
 This greatly reduces the chances of miscommunication with features like project dashboards, targeted alerts and notifications and customized reporting widgets.

 The product manager is the central communication hub of a development project, bridging the gap between teams, and concisely relaying changes handed down from the client back to the stakeholders.